angmur112/free-gen-ai-bootcamp-2025/flashcards-lang/README.md

 # Japanese Flashcard Learning App

-A simple but powerful flashcard application to help you learn Japanese with auto-translation and image generation!
+A simple but powerful flashcard application to help you learn Japanese with auto-translation and AI image generation!

 ## Features

-- English to Japanese automatic translation
+- English to Japanese automatic translation with multiple formats:
+  - Kanji (漢字)
+  - Kana (かな)
+  - Romaji
-- Automatic image generation using Unsplash API
+- AI-powered image generation using Stable Diffusion
 - Local storage of flashcards in SQLite database
 - Image caching for offline review
 - Simple and intuitive interface